thomas-schweich/WIZ/README.md

 # WIZ Is Zippy

 WIZ is a data analysis program designed with the purpose of making operations on mid-to-large sized data sets such as slicing, fitting, fourier-transforming, and plotting with Matplotlib simple and quick, with no programming experience required.
+Extensive documentation can be found [in the wiki](https://github.com/Tominator368/dataManipulation/wiki)

 ## How To Be a WIZard